warmist/scripts/docs/devel/query.rst

 ..
 Note::

     This is a recursive search function.
 The data structures are also recursive.
-    So there are a few things that must be considered (in order):
+    So there are a few things that the algorithm must consider while recursing (in order):

         - Is the search depth too high?
 (Default: 7)
         - Is the data capable of being iterated, or does it only have a value?
         - How can the data be iterated?
         - Is the iteration count for the data too high?
-(Default: 257)
+(Default: 2048)
         - Does the user want to exclude the data's type?
         - Is the data recursively indexing (eg. A.B.C.A.*)?
         - Does the data match the search pattern?